rugk/offline-qr-code/assets/texts/en/permissions.md

 | `downloads` | Download files and read and modify the browser’s download history | Download of QR code as SVG | Needed for downloading (saving) the SVG and alllowing the user to choose a file location.
 This add-on does not access your downloaded files, it just uses this permission to start the download. |

 ## Hidden permissions
-Additionally it requests these permissions, which are not requested in Firefox when the add-on is installed, as they are not major permissions.
+Additionally, it requests these permissions, which are not requested in Firefox when the add-on is installed, as they are not major permissions.

 | Internal Id | Permission                   | Explanation                                                       |
 |:------------|:-----------------------------|:------------------------------------------------------------------|